Recruitment SWOT Analysis

 Here’s Why Performing a SWOT Analysis Before an Executive Search Matters

 Succinctly put, the best executives already have jobs – good ones.
-Let that sink in while you recall the number of absolute top executives you know who where ever out of work for more than a heart beat.
-Just doesn’t happen.
-Your challenge is to give top executives a compelling reason to join your company, and a compelling reason to stay.
-That’s why a SWOT Analysis is critical.
+Let that sink in while you recall the number of absolute top executives you know who where ever out of work for more than a heartbeat.
+Doesn’t happen often does it?
+When it does … it’s most often those companies with the deepest pockets that win.

-Moreover, the best people will come to your organization, not to make more money, but because of what your organization stands for and what it’s trying to achieve.
-The best executives will want to understand your organization’s business goals, its challenges, its assumptions, and its blind spots.
-All the top people will want to understand the organizational culture which drives the way your people interact and how things really get done.
+Because the best people, the top executive talent you crave, will be attracted to your organization, not to make more money.
+They will be attracted because of what your organization stands for and what it’s going to achieve.
+The Best will want to understand your organization’s business goals, its challenges, its assumptions, and its blind spots.

 The best talent will ask probing questions.